awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-react-native-access-databases.rst

         awsmobile push

    Until deployment of API to the cloud the has completed, the CLI displays the message: :code:`cloud-api update status: CREATE_IN_PROGRESS`.
-Once deployed a sucessful creation message :code:`cloud-api update status: CREATE_COMPLETE` is displayed.
+Once deployed a successful creation message :code:`cloud-api update status: CREATE_COMPLETE` is displayed.

    You can view the API that the CLI created by running :code:`awmobile console` and then choosing :guilabel:`Cloud Logic` in the |AMH| console.